LAST WEEK: HOW TO Keep Your Dog Safe in the Heat

 My Dog’s Better Now – How Do I Keep Her Healthy?

 After your dog recovers from pneumonia, keep her healthy by feeding her a nutritious, well-balanced diet.
-You can boost her immune system with vitamins and supplements such as i Love Dogs Green Tea, which contains polyphenols that enhance immunity and help to reduce the incidence of disease.
+You can boost her immune system with vitamins and supplements such as null, which contains polyphenols that enhance immunity and help to reduce the incidence of disease.

 Find A Vet HOW TO articles are intended for informational purposes only.
 You should always consult with your veterinarian about any health issues affecting your dog.